-Are you touring or exploring Bahrain during your visit?
+- Are you touring or exploring the host country during your visit?

 Questions for UNESCO

-- What are you envisioning as possible uses for the Creative Commons Attribution-ShareAlike 3.0 IGO code?
+- What are you envisioning as possible uses for the Creative Commons Attribution-ShareAlike code?

 Questions for the IUCN

 - Is there overlap in these discussions and travel and tourism in protected areas?
-Are TAPAS members contributing or following meeting?
+Are members of TAPAS contributing to or following the meeting?